 Greyhounds can be a bit sensitive.
 Provide them with food devoid of drugs and insecticides.

 When it comes to treats, try our all-natural, organic, non-GMO CBD dog treats.
-Not only are they tasty and healthy, but CBD is an added bonus.
+Not only are they tasty and healthy, but CBD provides added bonus for dogs!
 This non-intoxicating, naturally occurring phytocannabinoid can give the often-anxious Greyhound a calmer feeling.

 Coat Color And Grooming